 The majority of people are not getting enough daily magnesium in their diets.
-The symptoms of magnesium deficiency are not obvious until long periods of time have passed.
+The symptoms of mild magnesium deficiency are not obvious until long periods of time have passed.

 Magnesium deficiency can cause nausea, appetite loss, fatigue, weakness, stiffness and enhanced pain perception.
 In extreme cases, one can experience numbness, cramps, nerve tingling, abnormal heart beats and even seizures!

 Those with alcoholism, diabetes, metabolic disorders, gastrointestinal diseases and the elderly are the most at risk.

 Magnesium in combination with Vitamin C, acts as an effective natural laxative and often provides immediate relief.
 Consuming adequate amounts of each on a daily basis helps to maintain regularity.

 This trace mineral also facilitates muscle relaxation, which may be helpful for lessening the intensity of stress, migraines, PMS and cramps.